Digital Nomad Philippines

-Although you may have seen images of couples romantically relaxing on secluded beaches while flicking through Instagram, remember the Boracay Island is one of the primary tourist destination in the Philippines.
+Although you may have seen images of couples romantically relaxing on secluded beaches while flicking through Instagram, remember the Boracay Island is one of the main tourist destination in the Philippines.

-It during my second search on Airbnb that I found the following advertisement:
+It was during my second search on Airbnb that I found the following advertisement:

 “Nice apartment for rent.
 1 min. from the white beach on Boracay island.